 sudo apt-get install mariadb-server mariadb-client

-After installing MariaDB, the commands below can be used to stop, start and enable the MariaDB service to always start up when the server boots.
+After installing MariaDB, the commands below can stop, start and enable the MariaDB service to start up when the server boots.

 Run these on Ubuntu 16.04 LTS